davidkimolo/Parametric-Equations-Visualized/README.md

 # Parametric Equations Visualized
 A program written in C++ and the QT framework to visualize Parametric Equations.

+Based on a course
 ## Objectives
+- Design different background colors depending on the shapes

 ## References
 - <https://www.geogebra.org/m/ZxSdQdbh>